joanna-/3D-Printing-Data/README.md

 # 3D-Printing-Data

 This repository contains data gathered from 3D printing machine MonkeyFab Spire.
 Each directory contains data samples gathered from different prints, some of them being fault.
-The data

 ## Data usage